-Units offered by Company Up to 2,666,666 Units.
+Units offered by Company Up to 1,600,000 Units.
 Common Shares outstanding before the offering 25,981,203 Common Shares as of the date hereof.
-Common Shares outstanding after the offering (not including the exercise of any warrants that are part of the Units) 28,647,869 Common Shares.
-Common Shares outstanding after the offering (including the exercise of all warrants that are part of the Units) 31,314,535 Common Shares.
+Common Shares outstanding after the offering (not including the exercise of any warrants that are part of the Units) 27,581,203 Common Shares.
+Common Shares outstanding after the offering (including the exercise of all warrants that are part of the Units) 29,181,203 Common Shares.
 Price per Unit \$[3.00 - 5.00] per Unit.
-Lockup Provision The shares of common stock sold with the purchase of each Unit, and those underlying the Warrants sold as part of each Unit, will be subject to a lockup period, which will expire upon the earlier to occur of (i) the date that is nine (9) months from the date the Company has access to the funds used to acquire the Unit, (ii) upon the Company's successful listing on Nasdaq, or (iii) approval by the Company's Board of Directors.
-The stock certificates issued as part of the purchase of the Units will contain a legend that reflects this lockup provision.
-We do not plan to list the Units or the Warrants on Nasdaq, but we do plan to list our common stock on Nasdaq in the future.
 Use of Proceeds If we sell all the Units and complete the Maximum Offering, our proceeds will be \$8,000,000.
 We intend to use these proceeds primarily for: - Research and development of the SOBRSafeTM system - Research and development of SOBRCheckTM and SOBRtab devices - Manufacturing and commercialization of the SOBRCheckTM and SOBRtab devices See "Use of Proceeds" on page 17 of this Offering Circular.
 Offering Amount \$1,000,000 - \$8,000,000 Quotation Our Common Shares are quoted on the OTCQB-tier of OTC Markets under the ticker symbol "SOBR".
 Risk Factors The Common Shares offered hereby involves a high degree of risk and should not be purchased by investors who cannot afford the loss of their entire investment.
 See "Risk Factors".
 7